Course Information

 These documents are given to students electronically during the orientation seminars and are available through the Office of Academic Affairs.
 A specific training module with IRB application forms is available to anyone in the Sarasota University community planning to conduct research.

 At the course level, the “45 hour” rule applies for measuring credit hours.
 This means that the student performs 15 hours of instruction and 30 hours of preparation for each credit hour.
-For a 3 credit hour course, a student will perform 135 hours of a combination of instruction and preparation.
-Instructional interaction includes posting and interacting with teachers and students in discussion boards, posting and interacting with classmates in Chat Rooms and other forms of social media, and interacting with teacher and classmates in teleconferences.
-Students are required to participate in learning activities each week, submitting assignments by the due date.
+For a 3-credit course, a student will perform 135 hours of a combination of instruction and preparation.
+Instructional interactions include posting and discussion course content with teachers and classmates in discussion boards and interacting with teachers and peers online.
+Students are required to participate in online learning activities each week, submitting assignments by the due date.

-An additional six to twelve hours a week is necessary to prepare for instruction, for the study of course materials including readings, and completion of educational assignments.
+Students report that six to twelve hours a week is necessary for course study and to prepare assignments including readings, action research and discussions.
 Many courses have a concluding activity, which may be a course-long project, an oral presentation, or a major report/paper.
 Each course has a designated learning activity for which student achievement is reported to the University for program monitoring and assessment purposes.
-Such data are collected either electronically or through paper reports.
+Such data is collected electronically.

-The timeline for the completion of assignments is determined by the instructor and is posted on the course website and contained in the course syllabus.
-Students are expected to complete their assignments in a timely fashion.
+The timeline for the completion of assignments is determined by the instructor and is contained in the course syllabus.
+Students are expected to complete their assignments on time.
 Response time to an assignment or class activity by the instructor is determined by the assignment.
 Generally, students can expect a response from their instructor within 48 hours of an assignment submission.

 - Discussions (Forums)